Using the arpeggiator in Garageband is one of the easiest things to do.

 Synth Layers – This is my least favorite category, but there are some options in here that I imagine some people would like to use, including the Warm Arp Pad.

 Truthfully, there isn’t a whole lot to say about the arpeggiator, because using it is as simple as following the steps that I laid out above.
+This is one of the reasons why I also talked about it in my guide on quickly making a song in iOS.

 However, what I will do for you is offer up some of my favorite arpeggiators to use and how to go about customizing them so they sound amazing.

-In other words, I’ll provide a nice jumping-off point for you to work with.
+Nevertheless, I’ll provide a nice jumping-off point for you to work with.

 3 Great Arpeggiators